The High Court has given judgment in the first of what are referred to as 'right to be forgotten' cases.

 It would appear that NT2's general attitude and remorse may have been a critical consideration.
 Therefore, it will not only be the facts of the conviction that are relevant, but the applicant's behaviour since, and his or her current business or other activities.

 At the present time we would advise awaiting the outcome of any appeal(s) before considering court action.
 It is quite possible that this issue will ultimately be decided by the Supreme Court, and if that happens it will be at least a year before the outcome is known.

-Should you have any queries in relation to the above then please contact our criminal defence solicitors.
+Should you have any queries in relation to the above then please contact our criminal defence solicitors in Manchester.